 Historic environment record

-Dartmoor National Park is famous for its wealth of well-preserved, diverse archaeological and historical sites.
-The Historic Environment Record (HER) is a comprehensive and dynamic resource that provides information about the archaeological sites, historic buildings, historic landscape and other heritage features which we currently know to exist within the Park.
-It includes sites dating from the Palaeolithic period (250,000 years ago) up to the 20th century and presently contains over 19,600 entries.
+The Historic Environment Record (HER) is a comprehensive resource that provides information about the archaeological sites, historic buildings, historic landscape and other heritage features which we know exist within the Park.
+It includes sites, buildings and features dating from the Palaeolithic period (250,000 years ago) up to the 20th century and presently contains over 19,600 entries.

 The Dartmoor HER originated as part of the Devon HER, set up in 1975 by the Devon Committee for Rescue Archaeology, and transferred to Devon County Council in 1979.
 Since 2010, the Dartmoor data has been managed and updated by the National Park Authority, working in close partnership with Devon County Council.